Square252/adBlockHosts/README.md

 # adBlocking Hosts

-The sript in this repository consolidates several source of ad and malware related hosts files and merges them into a unified hosts file.
+The script in this repository consolidates several sources of ad and malware related hosts files and merges them into a unified hosts file.

 The resulting hosts file is available under the following URL: